This

 a Level Artist for the videogame Warframe

 by Digital Extremes.
 In good communication with a Level Designer and the Art Director I was responsible for the artistic layout composition in the assigned videogame environments.
 This was done by creating life in an otherwise static mockup by telling stories using a visual medium.
 All the while ensuring it is in line with any technical constraints and artistic direction.
 All shown images except Duviri include both a first and second pass lighting and effects done by my hand.
 Most of the end-results received a final pass done by a designated lighting- and effects-artist.
 However my original setup was often respected and merely polished.
 There are some cases where I ended up doing the final lighting and effects as well, such as the Infested Orokin tileset.
-Over the years I've had the pleasure and honor of working with a lot of talented people.
-Making videogame environments is a team effort and I couldn't have achieved the results shown below without the support and cooperation of all these wonderful members that were involved in the making of this content. |
+Over the years I've had the pleasure and honor of working with a lot of talented people from all kinds of departments.
+Making videogame environments is a team effort and I couldn't have achieved the results shown below without the support and cooperation of all these wonderful members that were involved in the making of this content.
+Every now and then I added names below the images.
+Those I worked with very closely during each project or specific image shown below.
+However there are many more involved to get this project done and I am grateful and honored to have had the chance to work with each and every one of them. |

 |